RDC-Deutschland/RDC-Deutschland/README.md

-Hi there, we're @RDC-Deutschland
+# Hi there, we're @RDC-Deutschland

+## Who we are

-The RDC Deutschland Group, based in Hamburg/Germany with locations in Niebüll and Nuremberg, is part of the Railroad Development Corporation (RDC) based in Pittsburgh/USA.
+The [RDC Deutschland Gruppe](https://www.rdc-deutschland.de/ "RDC Deutschland Gruppe"), based in Hamburg/Germany with locations in Niebüll and Nuremberg, is part of the [Railroad Development Corporation](https://rrdc.com/ "Railroad Development Corporation") (RDC) based in Pittsburgh/USA.

-Founded by Henry Posner III, the family-owned railroad company can boast almost three decades of experience in the railroad industry.
+Founded by [Henry Posner III](https://rrdc.com/team_members/henry-posner-iii/ "Henry Posner III"), the family-owned railroad company can boast almost three decades of experience in the railroad industry.
 RDC's goal is to bring more climate-friendly transportation to the railroad in selected international rail projects.

+## Activities in Germany

+Our activities in Germany include
+- operation of railway infrastructure,
+- operation of workshops,
+- running of rail transport services (passenger and freight),
+- leasing of rolling stock (especially passenger carriages) and
+- organisation of rail vehicle maintenance (ECM).

+Want to know more?
+Visit our [website](https://www.rdc-deutschland.de/ "RDC Deutschland Gruppe")!

 <!---
 RDC-Deutschland/RDC-Deutschland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.